King County Comprehensive Plan: Proposing a change - the amendment process

 Annual amendment: Small, routine, or technical changes considered

-The Four-Year Cycle process is a major update of the Plan, in which a complete review is undertaken.
-During the four year cycle, the public is engaged through outreach, stakeholder meetings, development and adoption of a Scope of Work, development and release of a Public Review Draft and Executive Recommended Plan and community meetings.
+The Four-Year Midpoint Cycle process allows substantive changes to policy and land use, and urban growth area amendments.
+The intent is to address have a narrow scope, and it does not include a full review of the plan.
+During the four year midpoint cycle, the public is engaged through outreach, stakeholder meetings, development and adoption of a Scope of Work, development and release of a Public Review Draft and Executive Recommended Plan and community meetings.
 Following transmittal to the County Council, the public is also engaged in Council committee meetings and open houses.

 The way to propose a change to the King County Comprehensive Plan during the annual or four-year cycle amendment processes is to submit a docket form.
 A docket is maintained by King County to allow residents to document requested changes to the King County Comprehensive Plan, land use designations, or development regulations.
 The Docket Form gives you a way to tell the County about policies, land use designations, zoning or other components of the Plan that you would like changed.

-Docket Forms can be submitted anytime, but must be submitted by June 30 of the preceding year in order to be considered in the next appropriate amendment.
+Docket Forms can be submitted anytime, but must be submitted by the last business day in December in order to be considered in the next appropriate amendment.
 There is no fee for submitting a Docket Form.
 Please refer to the docketing process page for instructions.

 If the docket requires a change in a land use designation, those who submitted the docket will be referred to the second step, which is the process for obtaining a site-specific land use amendment.
 Property owners submitting a rezone request that does not require a land use change will be directed to the Zone Reclassification process.

-A site-specific amendment application requires a filing fee (currently $1,500) and review by the King County Hearing Examiner.
+A site-specific amendment application requires a filing fee (see guide 8), a staff review and recommendation, and a review by the King County Hearing Examiner.
 Each request is considered separately.
 The Hearing Examiner then batches all recommendations and sends them to the King County Council by January 15 of each year for consideration during the annual Comprehensive Plan amendment process.